-If it is determined that the product is defective, please call Laversab customer service department: (281) 325-8300 or fax (281) 325-8399 or e-mail aservice@laversab.com for further assistance.
+If the product is mal-functioning, or prior to shipping the product to Laversab for repair, please contact the Laversab customer service department for further assistance.
+It is necessary to obtain a Return Material Authorization (RMA) number from Laversab before returning the product for repair.

+Phone: (281) 325-8300 Fax: (281) 325-8399

+e-mail: customerservice@laversab.com

-Before shipping any equipment to Laversab for repair, please call the customer service department at (281) 325-8300 or fax (281) 325-8399 or e-mail to aservice@laversab.com.
-Please include a description of the problem that has been identified when returning defective equipment.
+Please include a description of the problem that has been identified when returning the product for repair.

-Ship equipment to:
+Ship product to:

-LAVERSAB, INC. 505 GILLINGHAM LANE.
-SUGAR LAND TX, 77478 U.S.A.
+LAVERSAB, INC. 505 GILLINGHAM LANE SUGAR LAND TX, 77478 U.S.A.